miccai-ultrasound/miccai-ultrasound.github.io/asmus23.md

 *Abstract:* Despite the advancements in prostate MRI, most prostate biopsies are still performed under the guidance of ultrasound alone.
 These procedures are imperfect, missing >50% of clinically significant cancers.
 By comparison, when MRI is utilized in an MRI-Ultrasound guided biopsy, the procedure only misses 12% of cancers.
 My team’s research has been focusing on using the ubiquitous but noisy b-mode ultrasound images to detect and localize prostate cancer, in approaches that often rely on MRI during the training of the models, but only use b-mode ultrasound images at inference time in new patients.
 Improving the ability of ultrasound to better show cancer has potential to enable early cancer detection, sparing men of biopsies when they are not needed, and allow for better targeting during local treatment.

 *Bio:* Dr. Mirabela Rusu received her MS and PhD in Computational Biomedicine from University of Texas, Houston, and focused her research on the fusion of biomolecular structural data from different sources (i.e., cryo-electron microscopy and X-ray crystallography).
 Her postdoctoral training at Rutgers and Case Western Reserve University was focused on developing computational methods for the fusion of medical images, i.e., to register radiology or pathology images, or create population atlases for prostate cancer studies.
 Following postdoctoral training, Dr. Rusu joined Industry as an Image Analysis Scientist/Lead Engineer.
 Currently, Dr. Rusu is an Assistant Professor of Radiology, and by courtesy, Urology and Data Science, at Stanford University, where she leads the Personalized Integrative Medicine Laboratory (http://pimed.stanford.edu).
-Dr. Rusu’s team focuses on developing analytic methods to improve the interpretation of radiology images by taking advantage of existing high-resolution information during training but only needing lower resolution radiology images during inference (e.g., when applied in new patients).
+Dr. Rusu’s team focuses on developing analytic methods to improve the interpretation of radiology images by taking advantage of existing high-resolution information during training but only needing lower-resolution radiology images during inference (e.g., when applied in new patients).

 ## Organizers